Workers’ Comp Settlement for Neck Injuries

 Struck By a Falling Object: A neck injury caused by a falling object is especially common among construction workers when an object falls and strikes a worker.
 Falling object neck injuries may be caused by falling tools, materials and debris on a construction site, the collapse of an unstable shelf or bench, lifting an unsecured load, or even heavy files, books or computer equipment that falls off a shelf.

-Car Accident In A Company Vehicle: Individuals who drive for a living, such as package delivery personnel, mail carriers, and traveling salespeople, face a greater risk of getting into a car accident simply because they spend more time on the road.
-Workers involved in a car accident can suffer a number of neck-related injuries, including fractured and rotated vertebrae, pinched nerves, and whiplash.
+Car Accident In A Company Vehicle: Individuals who drive for a living, such as a package delivery personnel, mail carriers, and traveling salespeople, face a greater risk of getting into a car accident simply because they spend more time on the road.
+Workers involved in a car accident can suffer a number of spinal cord and neck-related injuries, including fractured and rotated vertebrae, pinched nerves, and whiplash.

 How A Neck Injury Can Impact Your Life

 Neck injuries can cause chronic stiffness and pain among other symptoms.